Sutton, London: Schools

-Adult Education
+Adult education

 The main centre of Sutton College, originally named Sutton College of Liberal Arts, is based in Sutton.
 The college offers over 1000 part-time courses at its borough-wide centres.

 Sport

-Sutton United F.C. play in the EFL League Two, the 4th level of the English football pyramid.
-They did so for the first time in their 123 year history after winning the 2020-21 National League.
+Sutton United F.C. were relegated from EFL League Two, the 4th level of the English football pyramid, at the end of the 2023–2024 season.
+They had been promoted to the league for the first time in their 123-year history after winning the 2020-21 National League.
 Nicknamed The U's, they famously beat Coventry City in the FA Cup in 1989.
 In 2016–17 they reached the 5th Round of the FA Cup for the first time, beating three Football League teams.
 Sutton United's ground is Gander Green Lane.

-Sutton Common Rovers F.C. play in the Combined Counties Football League Premier Division.
+Sutton Common Rovers F.C. play in the Isthmian League South Central Division.

 Sutton Cricket Club is based in Cheam Road.
 The club's 1st XI plays at the highest level of the sport available to it, the Surrey Championship Premier Division, which they won in 2009.

+Cheam Hockey Club is a field hockey club that competes in the London Hockey League.